Generic name: Clozapine Oral Suspension [ KLOE-za-peen ]

 - A very bad and sometimes deadly health problem called neuroleptic malignant syndrome (NMS) may happen.
 Call your doctor right away if you have any fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, heartbeat that does not feel normal, or are sweating a lot.

-- Some people who take this medicine may get a very bad muscle problem called tardive dyskinesia.
+- Some people who take clozapine oral suspension may get a very bad muscle problem called tardive dyskinesia.
 This muscle problem may not go away even if clozapine oral suspension is stopped.
-Sometimes, signs may lessen or go away over time after this medicine is stopped.
+Sometimes, signs may lessen or go away over time after clozapine oral suspension is stopped.
 The risk of tardive dyskinesia may be greater in people with diabetes and in older adults, especially older women.
 The risk is also greater the longer you take clozapine oral suspension or with higher doses.
 Muscle problems may also occur after short-term use with low doses.
 Call your doctor right away if you have trouble controlling body movements or if you have muscle problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.

 What are some other side effects of Clozapine Oral Suspension?